2023 Dates Coming Soon

 After breakfast this morning, we’ll transfer to the airport for our flights home.

 This is a leisurely-paced trip.
-Our guides will lead us on a variety of walking tours, sometimes on uneven cobblestones.
-Transportation between destinations is by private vehicle.
+Our local expert guides will lead us on a variety of walking tours, sometimes on uneven cobblestones.
+Transportation between destinations is by train, plane, or private vehicle.

 - Where does the tour start and end?

 - This tour starts in Madrid and ends in Malaga, Spain, with a 2-night extension in Barcelona.